 Mission and Vision

 The National Center of Competence in Research (NCCR) Bio-Inspired Materials was launched in June 2014.
 Its vision is to establish an internationally recognized hub for smart materials research, education, and innovation.
 Its home institution is the University of Fribourg, with the Federal Institutes of Technology in Lausanne (EPFL) and Zurich (ETHZ) joining as participating institutions.
-Its operations team is based the Adolphe Merkle Institute, an interdisciplinary and independent center at the University of Fribourg that focuses on research and education in the domain of soft nanomaterials.
+Since the start of Phase 3 in June 2022, the NCCR also counts CSEM, Empa, the University of Salzburg, and TU Darmstadt as associate institutions.
+The operations team of the NCCR is based at the Adolphe Merkle Institute, an interdisciplinary and independent center at the University of Fribourg that focuses on research and education in the domain of soft nanomaterials.

 The overarching scientific goals of the NCCR are:

 - to take inspiration from natural materials to establish design rules and strategies for the creation of macromolecular and nanomaterial-based building blocks and their assembly into complex, hierarchically ordered stimuli-responsive materials with new and desirable properties;